Dance for Parkinson’s Edinburgh classes have returned to the studio!

 Classes at Dance Base take place every Wednesday from 11.30am-1.30pm, in a joyful and supportive environment.
 No prior dance experience is required!

-Current Session Dates: Every Wednesday from 22nd September to 8th December
+- Autumn Term Dates: Every Wednesday from 15th September – 8th December

 *The dance class lasts for 1 hour 30 minutes, followed by an informal ‘social café’ with hot drinks and biscuits provided.
 Everyone is more than welcome to stay for a wee blether.